ctanujit/data-analytics/README.md

-# Data Analytics (3-Credit Course for MBA Students at IIFT)
+# Data Analytics using R and Python

 Course Name: Data Analytics